chang3s/Shoplifting-Detector/README.md

 ## Problem statement
 Real-time analysis of each camera has become an exhaustive task due to human limitations.
 The primary human limitation is the visual focus of attention.
 The human gaze can only concentrate on one specific point at once.
 Although there are large screens and high-resolution cameras, a person can only regard a small segment of the image at a time.
 Thieves are well aware that watching all the video footage is too demanding for "SMBs" such as retailers\ grocery\convenience stores, which makes the technology lose its role as a deterrent.

- - **Shoplifting is conservatively estimated to account for 30% – 40% of total retail shrink/losses.**
-   + **(Universities of Florida and Hayes International surveys)**
- - **The average shoplifting case value in 2021 was $310.11, reflecting an increase of 13.0% from 2020**

 ## Project goals:
 provides a comprehensive solution for monitoring and detecting unusual events in real-time without the need for human supervision, the system will alert on